 Beverly handles family law, criminal law, and other litigation matters.
 Much of her work focuses on the application of scientific research in the courtroom.
 This blending of law and science is very helpful in cases where there are custody disputes involving alienation, false allegations to evaluate, or expert opinions and testimony.

 Beverly continues to be involved in continuing legal education to keep abreast of the latest legal new and theories.
 In addition to her legal education, Beverly is a faculty member at Concordia University and in the Criminal Justice Department of Jackson College.
 Beverly is also pursuing her PhD in Psychology.
-She is currently working on a study on child testimony.
+She is currently working on a study on child testimony and administering neuropsychological assessments at a local clinic.

 **Information contained in this website is not entirely within my control.
 I am not responsible for any incorrect or misleading information contained on Avvo.**